benhsz/parless/steps-to-implement.md

 Completing steps 1 through 4 is likely enough to get most of the benefits of parless.
-Steps beyond that are mostly to tidy things up a bit.
+Finishing the steps beyond that is primarily to tidy things up a bit.

 # Step 1